-Horseback Riding with Malibu Riders
+Horseback Riding with Malibu Riders: A Fun and Unique Date Idea

 I recently had a friend visiting from out of town who wanted to go horseback riding in the LA area.
 I had never ridden a horse before, but I was willing to give it a try.
 Well, I am glad I did, because it was an awesome experience and I had a blast!
 Here’s some info on what it involves and how to make the most of your horseback riding experience!